 Nothing but the MONEY.
 As there is no physical buying or selling of goods, it can be a bit confusing.

 - Think of buying a forex trading strategies currency as buying a share in a particular country, kind of like buying stocks of a company.
-The price of the currency is a mirror which shows, what market thinks about the current and future health of that Country’s economy.
+The price of the currency is a mirror that shows what the market thinks about the current and future health of that Country’s economy.

 - When you buy, say, the Australian dollar, you are basically buying a “share” in the Australian economy.
-You believe that the Australian economy is doing well, and will even get better as time goes.
-Once you sell those “shares” back to the market, hopefully, you will end up with a forex trading meaning profit.
+You believe that the Australian economy is doing well and will even get better as time goes.
+Once you sell those “shares” back to the market, hopefully, you will end up with forex trading, meaning profit.

 It is clear that it is all about the trading of money, but where is the Market or the place where this trading takes place?